sidhant007/CS2040C/lab04/README.md

 Type 2 - Take the largest element of the array and divide it by x, where (1 <= x <= 100000) (This division is NOT integer division, it is NORMAL division, so 5 / 2 = 2.5)

-Type 3 - Print "Yes" if the (largest element of the array is >= 2 * second largest element of the array).
+Type 3 - Print "Yes" if the (largest element of the array is > 2 * second largest element of the array).
 Otherwise print "No"

 Assume 1 <= N <= 100000, 1 <= Q <= 100000

+For Type 1 and Type 2 operations, in case of tie you are allowed to pick arbitrarily.

 Also do note, that if you implement this naively in C++, you will experience overflow in int/longlong.
 And using Python for the bigInteger is NOT the expected solution.